AphoticArk/ToDo-Native/README.md

-# my A2 Todo App
+# my Todo App V2 for A3

-using Svelte JS to make a simple Todo App
+Updating my simple ToDoApp to work on a phone